-Impact on the Restaurant Industry
+Impact of the Ban on Rs 500 and Rs 1000 Notes on the Restaurant Industry

 Most of the retail businesses refused Rs 500 and Rs 1000 notes, for the sake of preserving Rs 100 notes after the news of demonetization hit the stands.
 The number of online transactions is expected to soar in the coming days since cash flow will be reduced drastically in the market.
 There is no restriction on any kind of non-cash payments.
 Online payments, transactions through cheques, DDs, debit cards and credit cards will still be valid.